Get Confidential Help 24/7

 - Brief Strategic Family Therapy (BSFT) – This is a flexible, problem-focused approach treatment that targets family interactions believed to exacerbate or maintain drug abuse and co-occurring problem behaviors.
 The therapist works with the family to identify patterns that foster or maintain problematic behavior in the teen and change these patterns by encouraging positive family interactions.
 BSFT can be used in several different settings and treatment modalities, drug abuse treatment centers, outpatient treatment, in combination with inpatient or residential treatment, continuing care and aftercare treatment.

-- Functional Family Therapy (FFT) – A short-term (3-5 months) intervention program, FFT first assesses and then addresses risks and protective factors both within and outside of the family that affect the teen referred to treatment for behavior or emotional problems.
+- Functional Family Therapy (FFT) – A short-term (3-5 months) intervention program, FFT first assesses and then addresses risks and protective factors both within and outside of the family that affects the teen referred to treatment for behavioral or emotional problems.
 Treatment can be provided in clinic and home settings, as well as in schools and mental health facilities.

 - Adolescent Community Reinforcement Approach (A-CRA) and Assertive Continuing Care – A behavioral intervention, A-CRA seeks to replace contingencies in a substance-using teen’s environment that have contributed to such use.
 Through pro-social activities and behaviors supporting recovery, A-CRA works with teens and their parents to promote teen abstinence and recovery, to assist teens in effective problem-solving to deal with everyday stressors and improving satisfaction with life without substance use.